 He retraced Betty’s route slowly, looking for signs that she might have had an accident.
 An experienced hunter, he was attuned to looking for clues and tracks in the thin hard snow along the sides of the road.
 After rounding the corner onto the straight stretch before the highway, he had a distinct feeling that Betty might somehow have come to grief there.
 He went back and forth along that section of road several times but didn't see anything, and was about to head on down to the highway when he thought he saw faint marks on the pavement.
 He backed up to view that section of road again in his headlights, but could see nothing.

-For a moment Dan was tempted to carry on toward the highway, but he had a feeling of urgency that he couldn’t shake.
+For a moment Dan was tempted to carry on, but he had a feeling of urgency that he couldn’t shake.
 He felt somehow guided.
 Climbing out of his car, he looked over the bank.
 The night was very dark but he thought he saw a faint gleam below, so he ran back for a flashlight.
 The beam of light revealed his worst fears - the undercarriage and wheels of Betty’s car were visible above the ice of the river.

 Dan had lost his wife to cancer two years earlier and this was a nightmare he could scarcely bear.
 He cried out to Betty… and she answered him.